OpenZeppelin/polkadot-runtime-wrappers/procedural/README.md

-## OpenZeppelin Wrappers procedural macros
+# Openzeppelin Pallet Abstractions Procedural Macros

-### `construct_runtime!`
+## `construct_runtime!`

-We have made a wrapper over the `construct_runtime!` to support the abstractions.
-The macro itself have changed, supporting both abstractions and regular pallets:
+We have made an abstraction over the `construct_runtime!`.
+The macro itself has changed, supporting both abstractions and regular pallets:

 ```rust
 #[openzeppelin_construct_runtime]